 Local market characteristics such as population density, urban infrastructure, consumer habits, competitive landscape, and municipal support should be guiding key inputs such as vehicle choice and pricing scheme.
 Learn more about this here.

-Optimize your cost base
+Optimize your cost in shared mobility

 Usage costs: Within sharing schemes, particularly ride-hailing and free-floating, the maximum value is realized with scale.
 While a significant emphasis will initially be on the more capital-intensive elements such as building a fleet, it’s important to shape sustainable unit economics by optimizing the core components of usage cost.